Shicheng-Liu/ardrone_PSU/README.md

 ```

 ### Installing olympe-linux dependencies
-you can install the needed packages through the script they provided.
+You can install the needed packages through the script they provided.
 It is located at `<your_working_repo>/parrot-groundsdk/products/olympe/linux/env/postinst`.
 However, this script will upgrade and install multiple packages.

 Thus, if you're consirned about this, I recommend you to manually install each repo's listed in this script.